College Contact Information:

 Different College Officers have responsibility for various aspects of student welfare – and the following might help you decide who the best person to contact is:

-Peer supporters, Subject tutors, Graduate Advisors, Alternative Personal Tutors, Senior Tutor, Welfare and Disability Officer
+Academic Affairs Officer, Peer supporters, Subject tutors, Graduate Advisors, Alternative Personal Tutors, Senior Tutor, Welfare and Disability Officers.

-Chaplain, College Nurse, Junior Deans, Dean, Peer Supporters, Senior Tutor, Welfare and Disability Officer, Harassment Advisors
+Chaplain, College Nurse, Junior Deans, Dean, Peer Supporters, Senior Tutor, Welfare and Disability Officers, Harassment Advisors.

 In College Contact Details